kaleoyster/code-crush/docs/README.md

 ## CodeCrush

-- A list of buggy apps
+- A list of buggy apps.
 - Goal:
-  - To teach students to develop an eye for finding buggs in the application
+  - To teach students to develop an eye for finding bugs in the application
   - Develop bug communications skills
   - Develop a knack for fixing application
     - Fixing applications